AnomMAN: Detect Anomaly on Multi-view Attributed Networks

-As a low-pass filter, the Graph Convolution operation will filter most anomalous (high-frequency) signals, which makes anomaly detection task difficult.
-Therefore, our framework introduce the graph auto-encoder based framework to overcome it.
-Since most of anomalous (high-frequency) signals are filtered, the error between the input and output of graph auto-encoder is larger than non-anomalous ones.
-Based on this idea, we apply a more powerful low-pass filter encoder to replace the Graph Convolution Encoder formulated in Equation~\ref{eq:one}.
-The resulting multi-view attributed networks encoder in view $\varphi_{k}$ can be represented as:
+As mentioned above, we use the graph convolution layers as the encoder of multi-view attributed networks in AnomMAN model.
+However, the graph convolution operation $\widetilde{\mathbf{A}}^{(\varphi_{k})}\mathbf{H}^{(l, \varphi_{k})}$ shown in Equation \ref{eq:one} has been proved to be a low-pass filter in \cite{kipf2016semi, wu2019simplifying}.
+As described in Section \ref{sec:motication}, in the anomaly detection task, this low-pass filter will filter the high-frequency (anomalous) signals, which will make the application of GCN in graph anomaly detection tasks challenging.
+Therefore, we propose a graph auto-encoder-based framework to overcome it.
+Since most of the anomalous (high-frequency) signals are filtered, the error of anomalous ones between the input and output of graph auto-encoder is larger than non-anomalous ones.
+Based on this idea, we apply a more powerful low-pass filter encoder to replace the graph convolution encoder formulated in Equation~\ref{eq:one}.
+It is hypothesized that the non-linear activation function between two GCN layers is not critical to the graph convolution encode part.
+Therefore, non-linear activation functions $g(\cdot)$ {among} layers are removed, only remaining the final activation function of the multi-view attributed {network} encoder.
+The resulting encoder part can be formulated as:

+Equation~\ref{eq:simple} presents a simplified form of $L$-layer graph convolution layers.
+The linear transformation matrix $\mathbf{W}^{(l, \varphi_{k})}$ $L$ multiplied by {$L$} times can be replaced by a one-time linear transformation, which improves computational efficiency.